Feature Fusion for Online Mutual Knowledge Distillation: Conclusion

 \section{Conclusion}

-In this work, we propose a feature fusion method using online mutual knowledge distillation.
+We propose a feature fusion method using online mutual knowledge distillation.
 Unlike existing feature fusion methods, it focuses on not only the performance of the fused classifier but also the performance of the sub-networks and can deploy sub-networks as needed.
 Moreover, there is no constraint on the architecture of the sub-networks.
 Therefore, the features of different sub-networks can be fused.
-The fusion module generates meaningful features by adding less than 4\% of additional parameters.
-From various perspectives, we demonstrated the effectiveness of FFL through experiments in three datasets.
+The fusion module generates meaningful features.
+From various perspectives, we demonstrated the effectiveness of FFL in three datasets.